WebAssembly/proposals/howto.md

 Once a proposal has progressed to Stage 5, it is ready to be merged into the main spec.
 Before doing so:

+1. Make sure that all possible parent proposals have been merged.

-1. Sync with upstream changes, as described above
+2. Sync with upstream changes, as described above.

-2. Undo the changes to `README.md`, `document/core/index.rst`, and `document/core/util/macros.def` that have been made when populating the repo
+3. Undo the changes to `README.md`, `document/core/index.rst`, and `document/core/util/macros.def` that have been made when populating the repo.

-3. Make sure that Travis is green
+4. Make sure that Travis is green.

-4. Make sure that the changes to the document are rendered correctly
+5. Make sure that the changes to the document are rendered correctly.